The Most Powerful Posse In Compton

 An innovative program is turning LA’s most overlooked neighborhood into an equestrian haven

-A farm sits tucked inside one of America’s most notorious neighborhoods.
-The Compton Jr. Posse equestrian facility is hidden between single family homes in the Richland Farms neighborhood of Compton in Los Angeles.
+A farm sits tucked inside one of America’s most notorious cities.
+The Compton Jr. Posse equestrian facility is hidden between single family homes in the Richland Farms area of Compton in Los Angeles.
 It looks, sounds, and smells like a real farm because technically, it is one, thanks to a zoning regulation put into place more than 100 years ago.
 On a Saturday morning, it’s sunny and the sound of birds chirping and kids laughing carries on the crisp air.
 Chickens cross the yard where horses are being cleaned and sheep laze in a small petting zoo.
 It feels like it’s a world away from what’s just outside its iron gate.

 “This is a treasure,” said Mark Carlos, Saturday program supervisor, and a former Jr. Posse student himself.
 “It’s like a pool in the middle of a desert.
 What’s being taught is a lost art.”

 While Compton may not be the violent community it once was in the 1980s and 1990s, parents still face challenges, such as keeping kids focused on school and away from negative situations on the streets or preventing a sedentary lifestyle on the couch in front of the television.

 Indeed, the Jr. Posse’s motto of “Keeping Kids on Horses and Off the Streets” could now be turned inside out.
 Carlos noted that, “Many kids today want to stay inside playing video games”-- a notion that’s reflected in recent research from a 2015 Pew Research Center study showing that 72 percent of all American teens play video games on a computer, game console or portable device such as a cell phone, and 81 percent of teens have or have access to a game console.
 The Jr. Posse’s modern mission is to keep kids off the streets, but also to get them outside.